Frequently Asked Questions - Digital Signatures

 Signature qualifiers are additions to your signature that record the purpose or intent of your signature.
 A standard set of qualifiers have been defined and can be optionally added to your signature, for example: Approve, Receipt, Originate.

 1. Signing and timestamping your work may not involve sending the work anywhere as you do with an e-mail.
+Or timestamp well in advance of emailing to other parties.

 2. Often business is conducted around signing "documents"; as compared to signing an e-mail.